Participating in a count at your home feeder

 Questions?
 We can help!
 Email the Science & Conservation Director.

 *About sharing your list on eBird: We’ve noticed on the eBird app that you are only given the option to share your list if you are birding with at least one other person.
 It asks you how many in your party, so if you say one, then you can’t share it.
-But if you upload the list on the app and then sign in on the website, you can share it from there.
-If you click “My eBird,” then on the right there’s an option that says “manage my checklists.”
+You can say there are two in your party and tag Greg Harber (gharber2) for the counties listed above or tag ALAUDUBON for other counties in Alabama.
+You can also upload the list on the app, sign in on the website, and share it from there.
+If you click “My eBird” on the website, then on the right there’s an option that says “manage my checklists.”
 It will bring you to a list of all your checklists and has an option to share from that screen.

 Participating with a field group